Skip to main content

 2. What are the procedures and associated costs for obtaining a certified payment record?

-CSED can provide a certified payment record of all payments received by and reported to CSED upon request.
-CSED does not charge for providing certified payment records.
+CSSD can provide a certified payment record of all payments received by and reported to CSSD upon request.
+CSSD does not charge for providing certified payment records.

 For Additional Information - No Link Provided